mayankkamboj47/forma/README.md

-# For the forma user

-To create a form which asks for user's name and age, create a file called form.forma and add :
+# What is this
+Forma is a markup language to create web forms with minimal syntax.

+Here is a file called example.forma which creates a form with 2 inputs, a "Name" input, with default type text, and an age input, with type "number".
 ```
 Name
 Age : number
 ```
+# How to use

-Now, execute the command 'node script.js form.forma' and it will generate everything for you.
-Now,
+Once you have a file with your form, such as `example.forma` above, execute the command 'node script.js form.forma' and it will generate everything for you.

+The rest is to see the form live, if you want to do so.

 1. Start the server using `node server.js <pathtoparsetree> <outputStorage>`. `<pathtoparsetree>` is where your parse tree is saved.
 By default, parse tree is stored in the `out` folder. `<outputStorage>` is a JSON file, where the data submitted by the users from the frontend is saved.
 If the filename provided in `outputStorage` doesn't exist, the file is created automatically.
 2. Visit the frontend file.
 By default, this is `out/out.html`.